-Get a hold or your Care Provider or go to the hospital right away.
+Go to the hospital right away.

 There are things that your health care provider can do to help.

 Raspberry Tea

 Red Raspberry Leaf Tea helps to tone and get the womb (uterus) muscles ready for labor and delivery.
 I love this stuff and will be drinking a lot of it from now on!
 The nice thing is you can make it into an iced tea too!
 This can be safely used throughout the pregnancy and is full of vitamins (calcium and vitamin C).
 You can also add rosehips for flavour or mint and it is very healthy...
 2 to 3 cups a day in the 3rd trimester is good to get that uterus in shape!
 This also helps after birth to get the uterus back down to size quickly and with less bleeding!